iamanigeeit/DDW2023/docs/02-heap-complexity/binary-heap.md

   <ImageCard path={require("./images/Heapify_3.png").default} widthPercentage="70%"/>

 - We, then, move our current index to the place where we swap, i.e. old index of element 8.
 So we are now at index 8.
 - Since this node has no more children, we stop.
-We can check whether the node has more children by calculating the index of the _left_ child and see if it is still within the length of the array minus one, i.e. $left(i) < n-1$, where $i$ is the current node index and $n$ is the number of element in the array.
+We can check whether the node has more children by calculating the index of the _left_ child and see if it is still within the length of the array minus one, i.e. $left(i) < n$ if the node has at least one child, where $i$ is the current node index and $n$ is the number of element in the array.

 ### (D)esign of Algorithm